Public Administration MPA

 - Professional Paper Plan

-Enrollment in POLS 680A and POLS 680B and successful completion of a professional research paper (policy analysis) of sufficient range in subject and method to demonstrate a broad acquaintance with the relevant theory and methodology and a capacity for in-depth analysis and investigation.
-The completed paper shall be presented before interested faculty and graduate students and approved by both members of the graduate committee. - Thesis Plan
+Enrollment in POLS 680A and POLS 680B and successful completion of a professional research paper (typically a policy analysis) of sufficient range in subject and method to demonstrate a broad acquaintance with the relevant theory and methodology and a capacity for in-depth analysis and investigation.
+The completed paper shall be presented before interested faculty and graduate students and approved by both members of the graduate committee.

 - Comprehensive Examination Plan